KQM-git/HSRNews/readme.md

 - We are aware of the issue where character lip-syncing appears abnormal in some Version 3.4 voice lines when using certain voice languages.
 This issue will be fixed in future versions.

+### Game Updates and Improvements Overview

+■2025/07/02

+- Fixes an issue where the Readable Item "Phainon's Message" displays abnormally.

 -----

 # [Version 3.4 "For the Sun is Set to Die" Update](archive/1000.md)